emmaibu/Python-Projects/README.md

-# 365-Python-Projects
+# Python-Projects

 ## Status: work in progress 🚧
-A collection of 365 Python projects completed in 2025
+A collection of Python projects completed in 2025

 ## Note
 They only include beginner and intermediate projects